gh-ax-krz-wat-sem/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build the classic Hangman word-guessing game using Python to practice string manipulation, loops, conditionals, and user input handling.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️	Create a Hangman Game

+#### Description
 Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+The game should randomly select a word from a predefined list and provide feedback on the player's progress.

+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses and show current progress in `_ _ _` format
 - Track incorrect guesses remaining
 - End when word is guessed or attempts exhausted
 - Display win/lose messages